manabie-com/togo/README.md

 ## What I got
 - this project using Golang v1.19
 - split into migrate application and server application
+- split into 2 service: user and task, call each other by grpc
 - update schema database
 - add register/login user
 - authen with JWT